g0v-it/data-budget/README.md

 The platform extracts and links main financial facts from the official open data provided by the "Ministero dell'Economia e Finance" producing a knowledge graph that is compliant with the [g0v Financial Report application profile](https://github.com/g0v-it/ontologies/tree/master/fr-ap) and with the [Bubble Graph Ontology](http://linkeddata.center/lodmap-bgo/v1)

-Applications can access the knowledge graph through a SPARQL interface or as Linked Data through some RESTfull APIs.
+Applications can access the knowledge graph through a SPARQL interface.

 **Reference implementations:**